Black and white photo of historic Chatham Bars Inn

 Since then, the Inn has won numerous awards and is often named as both the best hotel on Cape Cod and one of the most luxurious destinations in the world.

-As Chatham Bars Inn continues to grow, the mission stays the same: setting the standard for resorts on the Cape and remaining a world-class destination for discerning guests.
+As the family-owned Chatham Bars Inn continues to grow, the mission stays the same: setting the standard for resorts on the Eastern seaboard and remaining a world-class destination for discerning guests.

 From Hunting Lodge to Luxury Lodging